 BlueJeans Meetings is an interoperable cloud-based video conferencing platform created by a California-based company BlueJeans.
 If you’re meticulous about audio quality, you’ll appreciate the fact that the service supports Dolby voice.

 The platform is available under three pricing options.
-The Me package costs $14.99/month per user (under an annual subscription), facilitating video calls with up to 50 participants calling from any desktop or mobile device, and including dial-up numbers.
-Next is the My Team option at $19.99/month per host (annual subscription), which expands the platform with command centre dashboard, 10 hours of meetings recordings saved on the cloud, and increases the participant count on up to 75 participants.
+The Standard package costs $9.99/month per user (under an annual subscription), facilitating video calls with up to 50 participants calling from any desktop or mobile device, and including dial-up numbers.
+Next is the Pro option at $13.99/month per host (annual subscription), which expands the platform with a command center dashboard, 25 hours of meeting recordings saved on the cloud, and increases the participant count on up to 75 participants.

-Finally, the My Company package takes everything offered in the other plans and throws in room system calendar support, connection H.323 and SIP room systems, and extends the participant upper limit to 150 users.
+Finally, the Enterprise package takes everything offered in the other plans and throws in room system calendar support, connection H.323 and SIP room systems, and extends the participant upper limit to 200 users.
 You’ll have to contact the company for a quote if you’re interested in this option.

 Founded in 2003, Lifesize is the company with main branches in Texas and Germany, supplying various video conferencing hardware and software solutions.
 Its flagship software is a cloud-based video collaboration platform that, with the exclusion of its free tier, provides its own hardware and is capable of providing a 4K experience.

-For large businesses and enterprises that require support for live streaming for up to 1,000 viewers, the Lifesize Enterprise at $12.95/month (requires at least 50 hosts) is just the thing.
-It includes unlimited video recording, premium customer support, branding and customisation, as well as unlimited audio calling (for the US).
+For large businesses and enterprises that require support for live streaming for up to 1,000 viewers, the Lifesize Enterprise is just the thing.
+It includes unlimited video recording, premium customer support, branding and customization, as well as unlimited audio calling (for the US).
 You'll need to contact their sales team for the price.

 A free option is available in the form Lifesize Go - a browser-based service which supports hosting an unlimited number of video calls for up to eight users, screen sharing feature on desktop, and no limitations in terms of meeting length.